 The additional structures in a plant cell are:

 - The Cell Wall is a tough, fairly rigid structure made of cellulose that forms a layer outside the cell membrane.
-It helps to maintain the plant cell's shape and structure and stips it from bursting under pressure.
+It helps to maintain the plant cell's shape and structure and stops it from bursting under pressure.

 - The Chloroplasts are the most distinctive and important elements of a plant cell.
-They are green, are found in the cytoplasm and are the cell structures which absorb sunlight to be used in the process of photosynthesis.
-Plant parts which are not green - such as bark, petals and so on, have cells that don't contain chloroplasts.
+They are green, are found in the cytoplasm, and are the cell structures which absorb sunlight to be used in the process of photosynthesis.
+Plant parts which are not green—such as bark, petals, and so on, have cells that don't contain chloroplasts.

 The cell wall in plants means that they are more rigid structures than most animal cells.
 They tend to maintain their shape.

-Cells, Tissues, organs and Systems in Living Things
+Cells, Tissues, Organs and Systems in Living Things

 The cells in living things aren't just thrown together randomly.
 They have evolved in arrangements known as levels of organisation.
 Let's take a look at these levels of organisation now:

 - Tissues are groups of similar or identical cells which combine to carry out a specialized function.
 For example, your muscles are all made up of specialized muscle cells which have the particular property of being able to contract.

 - Organs are groups of different kinds of tissues which are combined to work together to carry out specific physiological work.
 For example, your heart is made up of several kinds of muscle, valve, and interconnecting tissues which cooperate to create the organ that pumps the blood around your body.

 - Systems combine groups of organs together to perform wider functions within an organism.
 For example, the heart, the blood itself, and the blood vessels are all organs which, combined together, make up your circulatory system.